Stop the use of first and second-generation anti-coagulant rodenticides

 Here’s the Rodenticide Bill Update:

 The Senate version of the bill to phase out the use of anticoagulant rodenticides, An Act Restricting the Use of Rodenticides in the Environment (S2721) was given a favorable report by the Joint Committee on the Environment and Natural Resources (ENR) and referred to the Senate Committee on Ways and Means.
-The House version (H965) is still under consideration by the ENR committee with a 30-day extension on the deadline, now January 26, for the House ENR committee members to vote on the bill.
-TAKE ACTION: use this link You can help!
+The House version (H965) has now also been given a favorable report and sent to the House Ways and Means.
+AUDUBON REQUESTS THAT we change strategies,

 H695 and S2721 are bills that would limit the use of rodenticides in our environment.
 The Senate bill was reported out favorably by the Joint Committee on Environment and Natural Resources.
 Rodenticides are a poison that is used to kill rats, but ends up killing very many non-targeted animals such as owls, eagles, hawks and coyotes, that eat the poisoned rats and then die a painful death.
 These birds of prey are actually the solution to our rat over population, as they each eat 1,000-2,000 rodents per year.
 In California they have studied using rodenticide verses introducing hawks, to mitigate rat populations.
 The hawks were much more successful in limiting the rat population.